Why Do Teams Play a High Defensive Line? The Tactic Explained

 That is the whole argument in one season.
 The line did not get higher when Saliba left.
 The structure did not change.
 What changed was the one player whose job is to make sure the line steps together, holds flat, and never breaks when the press is bypassed.
 Rob Holding, deputising, stepped a half-second late and dropped a half-yard early, and a half-yard is the difference between an offside flag and a striker through on goal.
 The high line does not punish bad luck; it punishes bad timing, and it punishes it instantly.

-The obvious rebuttal is that even if the high line concedes fewer chances on average, the goals it does concede are so damaging that the variance isn’t worth it — better to sit in a low block, defend the box, and take your chances.
+No — a low block does not remove risk, it relocates it, and the deepest-defending sides are consistently among the worst defensive records in a league.
+The obvious rebuttal to everything above is that even if the high line concedes fewer chances on average, the goals it does concede are so damaging that the variance isn’t worth it — better to sit in a low block, defend the box, and take your chances.
 It is a reasonable-sounding objection that the data dismantles.

 This is why every elite manager keeps taking the “riskiest bet” in football.
 They have read the same data I have.
 They know the gamble was never the line.
 The gamble is whether your front six will press on cue and your last man will hold his nerve — and when they do, the high line is not the riskiest bet on the table.
 It is the closest thing to a sure one.